Dynamsoft/barcode-reader-javascript/README.md

 The default scanner UI is defined in the file `dist/dbr.scanner.html`.
 There are 3 ways to customize it:

 1. Modify the file `dist/dbr.scanner.html` directly (only possible when you deploy these files yourself instead of using the CDN).
 2. Copy the file `dist/dbr.scanner.html`, modify it and specify the new file as the default UI by its URL `Dynamsoft.BarcodeScanner.defaultUIElementURL = url`.
-Note that you must set `defaultUIElementURL` before you call the API `createInstance`.
+Note that you must set `defaultUIElementURL` before you call `createInstance`.
 3. Build the UI into your own web page and call `scanner.setUIElement(HTMLElement)` to specify that element.

 The following introduces the 3rd way.
 Check out the following code on how it's done.